enterspeedhq/enterspeed-docs/docs/reference/js/Intro.md

 # Intro

-With JavaScript schemas, you can do everything you can do with JSON schemas and more.
+JavaScript is the default and prefered schema format in Enterspeed.

 With JavaScript schemas, you can build your schemas in a standard language most developers are already familiar with.
 This means that you have all the power and flexibility from JavaScript available when you are creating your schemas.